systemd/mkosi/mkosi.md

 : Path to the X.509 file containing the certificate for the signed UEFI kernel image, if `--secure-boot` is used.

+`--secure-boot-common-name=`

+: Common name to be used when generating SecureBoot keys via mkosi's `genkey` command.
+Defaults to `mkosi of %u`, where `%u` expands to the username of the user invoking mkosi.

+`--secure-boot-valid-days=`

+: Number of days that the keys should remain valid when generating SecureBoot keys via mkosi's `genkey` command.
+Defaults to two years (730 days).

 `--read-only`

 : Make root file system read-only.
 Only applies to `gpt_ext4`,